msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

           - ***Consistent prefix***:
             - updates are returned in order
           - ***Session***:
-            - Guarantees that a client session will read its own writes
+            - Guarantees that a client session will read its own writings.
           - ***Bounded Staleness***
-            - guarantees that a read has max. lag(either number of versions or time elapsed)
+            - guarantees that a read has max. lag (either number of versions or time elapsed)
               - to get most recent value(fairly recent version)
           - ***Strong***: Higher latency, Lower throughput, Lower availability
-            - Guarantees that we get most recent version of data
+            - Guarantees that we get the most recent version of data
       - Consistency levels for SQL APIs
         - Account default
         - Request-specific level